 Suomenlinna Sea Fortress - a world heritage site of UNESCO!

 Suomenlinna gained its blue-and-white new name in May 1918, while Finland was torned by the bitter Civil War.
-Earlier the islands had functioned as a martime fortress, under the rule of Sweden and Russia, altogheter for over 170 years.
-The last 100 years in the history of Suomenlinna have been a part of the Finnish success story.
+Earlier the islands had functioned as a maritime fortress, under the rule of Sweden and Russia, altogether for over 170 years.
+Over 100 years in the history of Suomenlinna have been a part of the Finnish success story.
 On the one hand the island have played its role in the Finnish Civil War and after the war as a prison camp for imprisoning members of the Red Guards.
 On the other hand the history of the fortress is filled with social, cultural and industrial development in Finland.
-In addition to military departments there have been a police academy, the first aeroplain factory in Finland and a submarine base at Suomenlinna.
+In addition to military departments there have been a police academy, the first airplane factory in Finland and a submarine base at Suomenlinna.

 Today, the fortress and its museums, restaurants and events are a memorable experience for visitors of all ages.
 Suomenlinna is a popular visitor attraction and also a home of 800 residents.

-The tour includes a boat transfer to Suomenlinna, a guided walking tour (approx. 1,5 h) and a small cruise around the Eastern archipelago of Helsinki.
-Lunch is served on board.
-Recommended cruise duration 4 h.
+The tour includes a boat transfer to Suomenlinna, a guided walking tour in Suomenlinna (approx. 1,5 h) and a small cruise around the Eastern archipelago of Helsinki.
+Salmon soup lunch is served on board.
+Season: May-September.
+Recommended duration 4 hours.